Syllabus

 Professor: Rojo Robles, Ph.D

-Office (student) hours: Wednesdays 1:00-2:00 pm (Office 4-272).
+Office (student) hours: Mondays and Wednesdays 9:20-10:20 am (Office 4-272) or by appointment.
 This designated time is to discuss any questions or concerns about the class.
 We can meet briefly if you have a quick question or schedule a more extended session if you need help with coursework or content.
 If you prefer to meet at some other time, write me.

 Course blog: https://blogs.baruch.cuny.edu/afrolatinidades/

-Course description for this section: A diverse Afro-descendant population, mainly from Africa, the Caribbean, and Latin America, has complicated the topic of what it is to be Black in the United States.
-Through a collection of theoretically engaging and creatively grounded sources, this student-centered course will examine African-descended populations in Latin America and Afro-Latinx in the United States.
+Course description: This student-centered course will examine African-descended populations in Latin America and Afro-Latinx in the United States through a collection of theoretically engaging and creatively grounded sources.
 We will explore questions of Black identity and representation, colonialism, resistance to slavery and its afterlives, transnationalism, and diaspora.
 Offering insight into Afro-Latinx lives and new ways to understand culture, ethnicity, nation, identity, and anti-racist politics, the course presents a complex hemispheric view of Afro-descendants.
 We will address history, music, gender, class, social activism, and media representations during the class.
 We will include scholarly essays, memoirs, articles, poetry, short stories, films, documentaries, and interviews.
 Together, these sources will help to bring Afro-Latinxs into a critical center.

 Student-centered pedagogy: The student-centered approach puts participants’ interests first by acknowledging their needs as central to the learning experience.
 Rather than designing the course entirely from the professor’s perspective, we will create it as a collaboration centering on the learners’ perspective.
 Each student will select their study path via an option-based practice.